TheOtherRolesAU/TheOtherRoles/README.md

 **NOTE:**
 - If a bitten player is still alive when a meeting is being called, he dies at the start of the meeting.
 - The cooldown is the same as the default kill cooldown (+ the kill delay if the Vampire bites the target).
+- If there is a Vampire in the game, there can't be a Warlock

 ### Game Options
 | Name | Description |